Culturally Responsive, Social & Emotional Learning Catalog

 Anti-Racist Art Teachers is a collaborative effort made for and by arts teachers working towards removing biases, stereotypes, and false narratives in arts education.
 They believe in collaboration, intersectionality, a culturally responsive classroom environment, and amplifying BIPOC voices while building allies for progress.
 The goal for the site is to provide a comprehensive, free and centralized location for educators to access culturally relevant and responsive resources.
 Check out lesson materials, artist interviews, and professional development.

-Arts Education and Social and Emotional Learning (SEL) Framework is designed to illuminate the intersection between arts education and social-emotional learning to allow for the intentional application of appropriate teaching and learning strategies, with the overarching goal of enhancing Arts Education.
+Resources, including the Arts Education and Social and Emotional Learning (SEL) Framework, are designed to illuminate the intersection between arts education and social-emotional learning to allow for the intentional application of appropriate teaching and learning strategies, with the overarching goal of enhancing Arts Education.

 Join the conversation about music education and social emotional learning online @MusicSocialEmotionalLearning

 The Culturally Responsive Education Hub provides the history, tools, and resources to contextualize and build the movement for culturally responsive education and ethnic studies.
 Watch the stories, read the research, learn the history, and see even more guidance in the Remote Learning section of the Hub’s website.

 “All students deserve a quality education, with curriculum and content reflective of their identities, and school environments that are safe and supportive… When students are fully seen, supported, and affirmed in their unique identities and experiences, they go on and do great things.”

 Published by Understood For All Inc., read more about Culturally Responsive Teaching by the experts.
 Why Use Culturally Responsive Teaching?
 What Does Culturally Responsive Teaching Look Like?
 How Do I Put Culturally Responsive Teaching Into Practice?